 A lack of water can cause skin to look dry and wrinkles to begin forming.
 Skin contains a lot of water and is a barrier that helps protect the body against excess water loss.
 Proper hydration can help skin look less weathered and may help with some wrinkles.

 Proper hydration is extremely important.
-An electrolyte-focused supplement like DripDrop ORS can help your body take the water you’re drinking and utilize it to the fullest.
-Electrolytes are water-soluble minerals that conduct electricity, helping the body complete a number of functions, and DripDrop ORS delivers three times the amount of electrolytes than a sports drink.
+An electrolyte-focused solution like DripDrop can help your body take the water you’re drinking and utilize it to the fullest.
+Electrolytes are water-soluble minerals that conduct electricity, helping the body complete a number of functions, and DripDrop delivers three times the amount of electrolytes than a sports drink.
 It also contains half the sugar of a sports drink, delivering big benefits without unwanted sugar.